Copyright © 2008 By Pastor Dr. Leesi Ebenezer Mitee, Bible Teacher & Christian Author

-“What must I do to be saved”?
-That was the prison warder’s question in Acts 16:30, and it should be the question of every person who knows the truth, the unimpeachable truth, about the bondage of sin (and its numerous evil consequences) and eternal death in hell.
+“What must I do to be saved?”
+That was the prison warder’s all-important, life-changing question in Acts 16:30, and it should be the question of every person who earnestly desires to know the truth, the unimpeachable truth, about the bondage of sin (and its numerous evil consequences) and eternal death in hell.

 The English word “salvation“, in the context of this article, is the translation of the Greek word soteria (pronounced so-tay-ree’-ah).
 I define “salvation” simply as God’s redemptive provision through the vicarious or substitutionary death (atonement) and resurrection of Jesus Christ, by which a person obtains deliverance (or freedom) from the bondage of sin (and its numerous evil consequences) and from eternal death in hell.

 The basic things you must do to be saved, and stay saved, are outlined below.
 It is important to have a detailed teaching on the issue so that people can study and understand what it means to give one’s life to Jesus Christ through the deliberate act of repentance and the conversion that follows that decision.

 Remember, or know, that the decision to accept Jesus Christ as your Saviour and Lord is the greatest and most important decision you can, and should, make in your life.

 1. Believe (i.e. recognise and accept the incontrovertible fact) that only one God exists – the Creator of man and the universe Who is revealed in the Bible (Psalm 14:1; 53:1; Hebrews 11:5; Genesis 1:1).

 2. Believe that every human being (without exception) is a sinner by nature and by action, as a consequence of the Fall of Adam (Genesis 2:7-9, 15-17; 3:1-24; Romans 5:12,13), and therefore lost.
 Acknowledge the fact that you are a lost sinner also.